Iju, Ogun: Dahomey

-The Dahomean wars were arguably the most significant wars ever fought in this region mainly because of the influence, the size and strength of the Dahomey kingdom.
+The Dahomean wars were arguably the most significant wars ever fought in this region, mainly because of the influence, the size and strength of the Dahomey kingdom.
 The victory was significant for the region as it preserved the Egba authority, prevented the annexation of Egbado and Awori territories and a war inside of Abeokuta walls.
 As significant as these wars were, the Egbado and the Aworis did not lead any military effort to defend territories that have been conceded to Egba.
-However, trusted Egbados and Aworis acted as spies for the region's Owu/Egba army.
+However, trusted Egbados and Aworis acted as spies for the region's Egba/Owu army.

 War Camp

-Gbalefa who acted as the Generalissimo of the Egba army established Iju in the thick forest as one of the many Egba command post in the region.
-Also, between 1842 and 1913, Iju remained the meeting point where issues of Owu/Egba interest in the region were discussed.
+Gbalefa, who acted as the Generalissimo of the Egba army established Iju in the thick forest as one of the many Egba command posts in the region.
+Also, between 1842 and 1913, Iju remained the meeting point where issues of Egba/Owu interest in the region were discussed.

 Economy

 Early Owu/Egba settlers were mostly hunters, farmers and artisans whose products were transported to Lagos via Odo Iju (river).
 Canoe building was also fairly common, hence the name Iju Oloko.
 This translates to "Iju of canoes".
 Like neighboring towns such as Owode, Oke Odan and Ota, Iju is home to Idi-Iroko inter-country highway that connects the Republic of Benin and Nigeria.
-This highway facilitates the conduit of goods and services from the region to other parts of Nigeria and Republic of Benin, and vice versa.
+This highway facilitates the conduit of goods and services from the region to other parts of Nigeria and the Republic of Benin and vice versa.

 Religion

-Many of the Owu/Egba settlers were mostly adherents of Ifa and Ogun.
+Many of the Egba/Owu settlers were mostly adherents of Ifa and Ogun.
 At the time of settlement, Ifa was the ubiquitous religion in Yorubaland while Ogun was traditionally the religion of warriors, hunters, blacksmiths and artisans.
-However, by mid 20th century, many have adopted Christianity or Islam.
+However, by the mid-20th century, many had adopted Christianity or Islam.

 Government

 Local Government

 Ado-Odo/Ota is a local government district that was established in 1989 as a merger of Egbado and Awori communities.
 Though the district was formed from territories that are overwhelmingly Egbado land, most of the population are concentrated in the smaller the Awori region.
-Iju and several towns such as Ado-Odo, Owode, Sango, Igbesa, Ota etc make up Ado-Odo/Ota local government and are all under the Egba authority.
+Iju and several towns such as Ado-Odo, Owode, Sango, Igbesa, Ota, etc, make up Ado-Odo/Ota local government and are all under the Egba authority.